Home / Sinking Funds: How to Save for Big Expenses Step-by-Step

 Example:

 If you’re planning a spring break vacation that will cost $1,500, rather than putting it on a credit card at the last minute, you can set aside $125 per month for 12 months.
-By the time your trip arrives, you’ll have the full amount saved—allowing you to enjoy your vacation without debt or financial stress.
+By the time your trip arrives, you’ll have the full amount saved.

 Additionally, sinking funds can help you lower bills by preparing for expenses in advance.
 Whether it’s saving for annual insurance payments (which often come with discounts for paying in full) or covering routine maintenance costs for your home or car, having dedicated funds ensures you’re financially prepared while also reducing long-term expenses.